rohansahu93/AngularJS_TodoApp/README.md

 * Click on Add button to add new note
 * Click cross image to delete particular note
 * For updation of note edit title or content or both and click update button

+Note : To run the application, run "index.html" file using Brackets or any other IDE which will open the page into localhost sever.